primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

               6    |   dogbert  |     4
               7    |   boss     |     3

-3. With the target set of rows assembled, ``GROUP BY`` then organizes the rows into groups, based on the criterion given.
-Here we illustrate an "intermediary" result set which we would not actually see as a result, but instead indicates the data that's to be passed on to the next step:
+3. With the target set of rows assembled, ``GROUP BY`` then organizes the rows into groups based on the criterion given.
+The "intermediary" results of this grouping will be passed on to the next step behind the scenes.
+Were we able to look into the pipeline, we'd see something like this:

     .. sourcecode:: sql